Why is an About Me page important, you ask?

 You’ve worked mighty hard to write that page, so go ahead showcase it!
 In my sidebar, you’ll notice that I have a Read More hyperlink at the end of my Author’s Bio that takes them to my About page.

-Overall, you want your blog visitors stick around for longer.
+Overall, you want your blog visitors to stick around for longer.

 Pro Tip: Try to link to at least 3-5 different pages/posts in your website in every page.
 This not only boosts your traffic but helps Search Engines crawl your website more easily.